fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 source to train the model.
 Based on reviewing the raw text (above), below are some specific operations we will perform to clean the text.
 You may want to explore more cleaning operations yourself as an extension.
-- Replace ‘-’ with a white space so we can split words better.
+- Replace '-' with a white space so we can split words better.
 - Split words based on white space.
-- Remove all punctuation from words to reduce the vocabulary size (e.g. ‘What?’ becomes ‘What’).
+- Remove all punctuation from words to reduce the vocabulary size (e.g. 'What?' becomes 'What').
 - Remove all words that are not alphabetic to remove standalone punctuation tokens.

 20.3.
 Data Preparation